feddelegrand7/mini007/README.md

 #> [1] 1
 #>
 #> $feedback
-#> [1] "The response is under 100 words, maintains a professional tone, and effectively highlights Algerian dates by emphasizing their rich sweetness and natural benefits.
-It meets all the validation criteria."
+#> [1] "The response is a single sentence, well under 100 words, and uses a professional and appealing tone.
+It effectively highlights Algerian dates by emphasizing their rich sweetness, natural energy benefits, and connection to tradition and flavor, fulfilling the prompt's requirements completely."
 ```

 ### Use Cases